 See Select Category > ESL Reading Units Free: Reading for Insights (Introduction) for an introduction to these reading units.
 Reading Units: Reading for Insights (Introduction)

-Article & Study Guide for Does Social Media Make People Sadder? (and excerpts)
+Study Guide, Reflection & Vocabulary for Does Social Media Make People Sadder? (and excerpts)

 Once a month, I plan to share a reading unit which you can print out and share with your students.
 I’ll also be making some available on a different site where you can preview and download them.

 The Features of these units